MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 >  You will have to place the rules for all of your services that you don't want to get SSL offloaded in here.
 {: .prompt-info }

-At first we will create our "SNI_frontend" which will decide whether the traffic is going to be SSL offloaded or not.
+At first we will create our SNI_frontend which will decide whether the traffic is going to be SSL offloaded or not.

-Our default backend in this frontend will be the "SSL_backend," that redirects all traffic to the virtual "SSL_server" which is actually the "HTTPS_frontend".
+Our default backend in this frontend will be the SSL_backend, that redirects all traffic to the virtual SSL_server which is actually the HTTPS_frontend.

 #### Server Name Indicator frontend service

 1. `Name` is `0_SNI_frontend`

-2. `Description` should be `Listening on 0.0.0.0:80, 0.0.0.0:443` because you dont get to see the Listen Addresses for Public Services.
+2. `Description` should be `Listening on 0.0.0.0:443, 0.0.0.0:80` because you dont get to see the Listen Addresses for Public Services.
 It's a convience thing.

+3. `Listen Addresses` need to be typed in, begin with `0.0.0.0:443` and then enter `0.0.0.0:80`

 3. `Type` needs to be `TCP`